-There are many situations in which a message contains a payload that contains content that adds additional information to the context of a previous message.
-Examples of this might be a user sending a rection (e.g. a thumbs-up emoji) to another user's message, or a server adding information on a link previously posted to a chat room, a user updating/editing the content of a message they've previously sent.
+There are many situations in which a message contains a payload that adds additional information to the context of a previous message.
+Examples of this might be a user sending a reaction (e.g. a thumbs-up emoji) to another user's message, or a server adding information on a link previously posted to a chat room, a user updating/editing the content of a message they've previously sent.
 This specification provides a generic wrapper to fasten such new payloads to the message to which they apply.

 If a client implements message fastening (that is, it is capable of understanding the payload when received), it MUST specify the 'urn:xmpp:fasten:0' feature in its service discovery information features as specified in Service Discovery (XEP-0030) and the Entity Capabilities profile specified in Entity Capabilities (XEP-0115) .

 In order to mark that a payload applies to a previous message, a message is sent containing an "apply-to" element in the namespace "urn:xmpp:fasten:0", with attribute "id" that contains the Unique and Stable Stanza IDs (XEP-0359) origin-id of the stanza to which it applies, the children of which element are those that apply to the previous message (these are "wrapped payloads" because they are wrapped inside the <apply-to> element).
 The id of this apply-to-containing message is unimportant, and the type SHOULD be "normal" (KS: I don't care about this, it just seemed easier to spell it out).

 If "firstname.lastname@example.org" wanted to send their approval (using a fictional 'i-like-this' element) for a message previously sent to chat room "email@example.com" with origin-id "origin-id-1", they would do the following.

 An <apply-to> may contain several fastenings, but they must all be of the same type (the same qualified name)